#1. The Copycat

 I don’t pretend to have a complete market overview, but so far, I don’t know of any labs or greenhouses that have proven to be sustainable over the long term.
 I would be happy to hear about any companies that have been successful with this.

 #4.
 The Take-Over

-Getting back to the life cycle, the main features of a start-up are the founders, the team and the combination of solution-oriented creativity, risk-taking, and entrepreneurial spirit.
-A lack of competence is often compensated for with above-average enthusiasm and the entire project seasoned with an element of naivety.
-How many times have I heard founders (including myself) say, ‘if I’d know it would be so difficult, I would probably never have started it’?
+Getting back to the life cycle, the main features of a start-up are the founders, the team, and the combination of solution-oriented creativity, risk-taking, and entrepreneurial spirit.
+A lack of competence is often compensated for with above-average enthusiasm and the entire project is seasoned with an element of naivety.
+How many times have I heard founders (including myself) say, ‘if I’d known it would be so difficult, I would probably never have started it?

 For many reasons, good and bad, I seriously doubt the requisite skills can be drawn from within an established organization.
 Nevertheless, if companies are to take control and shape their future, they have to rely on the property mix described above.
 Accordingly purchasing or acquiring a controlling interest in a fintech start-up would appear to be a viable solution.

 Let’s skip the transaction phase and focus our attention on a period of approx. 9 to 18 months after closing the deal.
 This is most likely to be when the first problems begin to surface.
 Having started to get to know each other you will have established initial KPIs and have an indication of where you are going and whether things are on target.

 My theory: No business idea is so good it remains outside the remit of the shareholders.
 Why?
 Shareholders have an inherent drive to protect their investment.
 Given that shareholders tend to be risk-averse, can there be a sufficient commitment towards change from the entire incumbent organization?
 Do stakeholders oppose the proposed changes?
 Does the fintech company have due processes to meet the minimum criteria of the existing risk strategy?
 Has professional governance been implemented and lived?